 Every time my friends rejected me, I blamed myself.
 I was sure the problem was me.
 However, my family helped me to see the truth.

 They listened to my cries, understood my pain, and encouraged me.
 They showed me how to deal with rejection from friends.
 When I was depressed, my mom would take me shopping or watch a movie with me.
 In the evenings, my dad would stay up late to talk, while my older brother made a point of hanging out with me.
 Through them, I knew beyond a doubt that I was abundantly loved, even if I wasn’t accepted by certain others.
-Though I was lonely for friendship, my family never let me feel alone.
+Though I was feeling rejected by my “friends”, my family never let me feel alone.

 I know there are other teens who are hurting and feel alone, but they don’t have to be.
 They need love and encouragement.
 They need to see just how incredible they really are.
 Not for the way they look or the things they do, but for who they are on the inside.